wbamberg/idl-reference/docs/nsITransactionListener.md

 Called before a transaction manager tries to merge
 a transaction, that was just executed, with the
 transaction at the top of the undo stack.
-@param aManager the transaction manager ending a batch.
-@param aTopTransaction the transaction at the top of the undo stack.
-@param aTransactionToMerge the transaction to merge.
-@result boolean value returned by listener which indicates
-its desire to interrupt normal control flow.
-Listeners should
-return true if they want to interrupt normal control flow, without
-throwing an error.
-Note that listeners can also interrupt normal
-control flow by throwing an nsresult that indicates an error.

 #### Parameters ####